villacampaporta/ai-risk-compliance-agent/README.md

 The **Risk & Compliance Agent** is a multi-agent system that:

-- ✅ **Monitors transactions in real time** to detect anomalies and potential fraud.
+- ✅ **Monitors transactions** to detect anomalies and potential fraud, by providing an integration API (api/fraud_detection) to which new transactions can be sent in real time from other aplications to obtain a numerical prediction of the fraud probability.
 - ⚖️ **Interprets regulatory updates** and provides compliance recommendations using LLMs (LangChain + Vertex AI).
 - 🧠 **Routes queries intelligently** using a custom orchestrator that delegates requests based on intent.
-- 🔍 **Integrates with BigQuery** to analyze large-scale financial datasets.
 - ☁️ **Deploys on GCP** using App Engine or Cloud Run for scalability and resilience.

 ---